'Out of the mountain of despair, a stone of hope'

 Project Cruse - An OSF-initiative for the Destitute Families

-Many are stressed to pay their children’s fee and support their education in these trying circumstances.
+Many single parents are stressed to pay children’s academic fee in these trying circumstances.
 Seeing their daily struggles, monetary hardships and challenges in bringing up children, OSF felt it necessary to create a support system for their welfare.
-We have a formal process to screen the requests and only genuine cases will be taken up for support.
-We invite your attention to help these destitute families realize some of their dreams!
+We have a formal process to screen the requests and only genuine, verified cases are taken up for support.
+Currently, we send monthly help to 70 families, who utilise it for academic support, house rentals or to buy education materials.
+We invite your kind attention to help these destitute families realize some of their dreams!

-- Monthly / bi-monthly support for general expenses; temporary support to widows who’ve lost their livelihood/job due to Covid
+- Monthly support for general expenses; temporary support to widows who’ve lost their livelihood/job due to Covid

 - Educational support (fees / expenses for study materials) for the children of widows and single parents

-- Initiatives to make some of them to be self-supporting through skilling options
+- Initiatives to make some of them to be self-supporting through livelihood / skilling options

 How would the amount reach them?